mrZom49/Traffic-Proccessor/README.md

 ---

+This is a personal fork of the [main project](https://github.com/SWP-Team-46/Traffic-Proccessor) that explores a different direction.
+Instead of scanning a container with a container, it is a container that scans the machines whole network

+---

 ## Access the Product

 The easiest way to try the current version is to run the fully containerised stack: